marc0janssen/restic-backup-helper/README.md

 * Easy setup and maintanance
 * Support for different targets (tested with: Local, NFS, SFTP, AWS)
 * Support `restic mount` inside the container to browse the backup files

-Added Since original "Lobaro" image:

 * DOES NOT run as ROOT in the container so resulting backup is NOT OWNED by ROOT anymore
 * Backup source PATH can be set by environment var BACKUP_ROOT_DIR (will default to /data if not set)
 * Updated to Restic latest version
-* Email the logs only if the backup is not successful if MAILX_ON_ERROR holds "ON" else the logs are emailed every time
+* Only email the logs if the backup is not successful if MAILX_ON_ERROR holds "ON" else the logs are emailed every time
+* Logs are exposed in /log, setup your container accordingly

 **Docker Image**: [marc0janssen/restic-backup-helper](https://hub.docker.com/repository/docker/marc0janssen/restic-backup-helper/)